Biologics can provide an effective, generally safe treatment for ankylosing spondylitis (AS).

 - Individuals receiving cancer, diabetes, heart, or nervous system treatment should talk with a doctor before using biologics.

-The use of biologics also comes with an increased risk of developing or having a recurrence of infections, including hepatitis B or C and tuberculosis.
+The use of biologics also comes with an increased risk of developing or having a recurrence of infections, including hepatitis B or C, tuberculosis, and fungal infections.

 In addition,

-However, research has shown that biologics have an overall good safety record and that most people tolerate them well.
-A 2021 report analyzing 48 studies on the adverse effects of anti-IL-23 treatments did not identify any links between these medications and increased cancer risk.
+For example, a 2021 report analyzing 48 studies on the adverse effects of anti-IL-23 treatments did not identify any significant links between these medications and increased cancer risk.

-A person should talk with a doctor if they are concerned that they have a higher risk of complications.
-Likewise, a person using biologics to treat their AS should communicate with a doctor about any adverse reactions.
+A person can talk with a doctor if they are concerned they have a higher risk of complications.
+Likewise, a person using biologics to treat their AS should inform a doctor about any adverse reactions.

-Biologics are an effective and often well-tolerated treatment option for people living with moderate-to-severe AS.
-Biologics work by targeting the protein receptors in the immune system to prevent the immune response that creates inflammation.
+Biologics are an effective and often well-tolerated treatment option for people living with moderate to severe AS.
+Biologics target the protein receptors in the immune system to prevent the immune response that creates inflammation.

 Although biologics are generally safe, a person should let a doctor know if they experience adverse reactions.
-People concerned about their risk factors for developing complications should discuss these worries with a doctor.
+Anyone concerned about their risk factors for developing complications while taking biologics can also discuss these points with a doctor.